gordonmurray/terraform_aws_kafka_zookeeper/README.md

 # Terraform AWS Kafka
-Create a kafka cluster on AWS using Terraform
+Create a kafka cluster with Zookeeper on AWS using Terraform

 # Requirements